URL Structure: Understanding URLs & How They Impact SEO

 URLs are classified into two types:

-• Static URL: A Static URL has no variable strings which mean it remains the same as it is not dynamically generated.
-Unless there are changes made in the HTML coding – the content will remain the same.
+• Static URL: A Static URL has no variable strings, which means it remains the same as it is not dynamically generated.
+Unless changes are made in the HTML coding, the content will remain the same.

 • Dynamic URL: Have variable text strings that change depending on variable parameters that are provided by the server that delivers them.

 Regarding ranking, the key is consistency, which a Static URL offers.
-Also, URLs are imposed with shorter than 2,083 characters that are ideal in all browsers.
+Also, URLs with shorter than 2,083 characters are ideal in all browsers.

 We recommend keeping your URL short, consistent and keyword-rich (without stuffing).
 This will allow you to have the best chances for your chosen keywords.